measurement-plane/coincidences_analyzer_agent/README.md

 - Docker installed on your system.
 - Access to the Docker image `amlabdr/coincidences_analyzer_agent:latest`.
-- (Not required for runnin the GUI but required for working properly) A running message broker (e.g., activemq) accessible at the specified `BROKER_URL`.
+- A running message broker (e.g., activemq) accessible at the specified `BROKER_URL`.

 ## Quick Start